 Some franchises rarely drop too far in price, Call of Duty for example, but they’re the exception.
 If you’re a patient gamer, it’s simply a matter of time until that game you’re eyeing drops significantly in price.

 If you’ve got a local used game shop, great.
 These are where you’ll find some of the best deals on overlooked gems.
-If not, don’t worry, we’ve got a list of some great places to buy used games online.
-These focus on retro games, so you may not find more modern titles, but that depends heavily on where you shop.
+If not, don’t worry, we’ve got a list of great places to buy used games online.